How to Enforce Databricks Row-Level Security & Cell-Level Security

 The situation has changed again, and policies now permit users in the Billing Job Function to see the sensitive information for claimants in their city.
 This means that data does not need to be masked when both the City and State from the data match a user’s attributes.

-In Immuta, this policy can be implemented by adding a condition to the existing masking policy.
+In Immuta, this policy can be implemented by adding a condition to the existing dynamic data masking policy.

 You’ll notice that the policy language now states that the columns are masked to null when the [city] column does not match the user’s City authorization.
 This applies to users who have the Billing Job Function attribute.
 For everyone else, the columns are masked at all times.